Conserved quantities and integrability for massless spinning particles in general relativity: The Mathisson--Papapetrou--Dixon equations

 The MPD equations \eqref{MP} hold for all compact objects with conserved stress-energy tensors, provided that the quadrupole and higher-order multipole moments can be ignored \cite{Dixon74, HarteReview}.
 In principle, higher-order multipole moments can be included, but here we focus on the pole-dipole approximation.
 Furthermore, while most of the literature is concerned with the MPD equations with timelike linear momentum $p_\mu$, the derivation of the equations makes no use of this condition.
 Thus, a null linear momentum $p_\mu$ is also possible, leading to a description of massless spinning particles.

 The MPD equations \eqref{MP} form an underdetermined system of ordinary differential equations.
 This is because there is no equation that determines the worldline $x^\mu$.
-To close the system and obtain an equation for the worldline, additional information must be provided, usually in the form of a spin supplementary condition
+To close the system and obtain an equation for the worldline, additional information must be provided, usually in the form of a SSC

 where $t_\beta$ is a timelike covector field \cite{Costa2015,HarteOancea}.
 The choice of $t_\beta$ can be physically interpreted as fixing a family of timelike observers with respect to which the center of mass or the energy centroid of the spinning object is defined \cite{Costa2015,Herdeiro2012,HarteOancea}.